-After you enable a schema.org type on your site and configure it, you can test the generated markup and make sure it’s valid.
+After you enable schema.org types on your site content, you will need to test the generated structured data markup to make sure it’s valid and error free.

-This documentation page will explain to you how to test your page markups with a simple click.
+This documentation page explains how to test your page structured data with a simple click.

 Test Structured Data Markup

-Simply while you are viewing your post or page, click on the icon that shows on the WordPress admin bar:
+Simply while you are viewing your post or page, click on the Test Link that shows on the WordPress admin bar.

-Once you click on that icon in admin bar, you will be redirected to Google’s Structured Data Testing Tool and can view the validation results.
+Once you click on that Test Link in admin bar, you will be redirected to Google’s Structured Data Testing Tool and can view the validation results.

-If you see errors in the Structured Data Testing Tool, then you can follow the guidelines instructed by Google.
+If you see errors in the Structured Data Testing Tools, then you can follow the guidelines instructed by Google to fix them.

 Learn how to find out the current index status of your pages, test a live URL, ask Google to crawl a specific page, and view detailed information about the page’s loaded resources

 Daniel Waisberg from Google goes over how to use the URL Inspection tool in Search Console.